 A red tongue can indicate Vitamin deficiency: lack of vitamin B12 and folic acid might cause your tongue to form reddish-like appearance, especially on the top side of your tongue.

 Most doctors recommend taking a lot of folic acid and vitamins to avoid such weird appearances on your tongue.

-It’s medically recommended to consume food which contains all the nutrients that the body requires, eating a balanced diet daily prevents you from getting infected with so many diseases easily.
+It’s medically recommended to consume food that contains all the nutrients that the body requires, eating a balanced diet daily prevents you from getting infected with so many diseases easily.

 Here are some underlying conditions causing red tongue: